 - The car you drive to and from work

 - Businesses that you own

 - Tangible assets you cannot quickly sell, such as:

 These assets can take several weeks or months to sell, including a second home you no longer want.
 In some cases, it can take years to sell without losing money, such as getting out of a timeshare.

 Possessions that are difficult to assign a fair market value can be illiquid.

 It’s possible to minimize the value of your illiquid assets by downgrading to cheaper alternatives.
 You can invest your cash to earn passive income and increase the value of your liquid assets.
 Making extra debt payments increases your liquid net worth, too.

 How to Calculate Your Liquid Net Worth

-Here is a step-by-step guide to find your liquid net worth within minutes.
+Here is a step-by-step guide to finding your liquid net worth within minutes.